Spencerv1/Spencerv1/README.md

 ### Hello

 - Recent Computer Science Graduate from Western Governors University
-- Currently working on a front-end for yt-dlp, a youtube-dl fork
+- Currently working on a <a href="https://github.com/Spencerv1/yt-dlp-gui">front-end for yt-dlp</a>, a youtube-dl fork
 - How to reach me: spencer@verhoff.net

 <div id="badges">